A tummy tuck — also known as abdominoplasty — is a cosmetic surgical procedure to improve the appearance of the abdomen.

 - Arrange for help during recovery.
 Make plans for someone to drive you home after you leave the hospital and stay with you for at least the first night of your recovery at home.

 A tummy tuck is done in a hospital or an outpatient surgical facility.
-During a tummy tuck, you'll be asleep and comfortable with the aid of general anesthesia — which renders you unconscious.
+During a tummy tuck, you'll be under general anesthesia — which makes you completely unconscious and unable to feel pain.
 In some cases, you might be given an analgesic and be moderately sedated (partially asleep).

 During the procedure